Mukopaje/officedocs/docs/source/subscriptions.rst

 ..
 ATTENTION:: For subscriptions to work, you need to configure Stripe Keys.
 Check **Configure** under installation section of this documentation for more details.

 ..
-TIP:: If you haven’t created your products and billing plans, you should create via the Stripe Dashboard, `Workice CRM <https://workice.com>`__ will fetch the billing plans directly from Stripe and will display them while creating/updating subscription.
+TIP:: If you haven’t created your products and billing plans, you should create via the Stripe Dashboard, CRM will fetch the billing plans directly from Stripe and will display them while creating/updating subscription.

 Getting Started
 """""""""""""""